petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/fields/adding-fields-to-objects.md

 1. Select a field *Type*.
 Some field types include additional configuration options (e.g., picklist, attachment).
 See [Field Type Reference](#field-types-ui-reference) below for an overview of each type.

-   In some cases, these options are available during field creation, while others only appear after field creation.
+   Some options appear during field creation, and others only appear after field creation.

    ```{tip}
    You can require some types to accept only unique values.
 For example, you can prevent users from entering an existing email address.
 For text or integer field types, enable *Accept Unique Values Only*.